-Almost all commands having a command line have an equivalent icon to activate it, and it is not necessary to remember them all, but there are situations where you will need to interact with the software while using the command window.
+Almost all commands have an equivalent icon to activate it, and it is not necessary to remember what a command is, but there are situations where you will need to interact with the software while using the command prompt.

-The command window, if you do not know what it is is the windows below the drawing area.
+The command window is the windows below the drawing area.
 It has become a little smaller in today’s version of AutoCAD.

-The command line can help quickly activate a command, and mostly help to access sub-features of commands as you will notice reading further below.
+The command prompt can help quickly activate a command, and mostly help to access sub-features of commands as you will notice in a minute.

-How to use the command window in AutoCAD
+How to use the command prompt in AutoCAD

-To draw a line in AutoCAD, what you do first, is click on the LINE icon to activate the LINE command, you can instead of doing this write LINE and Hit ENTER on your keyboard to activate the command.
+To draw a line in AutoCAD, what you do first, is click on the LINE icon to activate the LINE command, you can instead of doing this write LINE in the command prompt and hit ENTER on your keyboard to activate the command.

 Drawing a circle

 We have learned how to draw a circle in AutoCAD the easy way, This example is meant to help illustrate how sub-features of a command can be accessed from the command window.

 The default action you need to execute is to specify the center of the circle you want to draw, you can do it by simply making a click on the drawing area.

 There are also some other features you can make use of. [in brackets]